Ignition Poker Review

 - $100K Guaranteed High Roller: Every Sunday at 6 PM ET, this high-stakes version invites serious players into the $100K GTD High Roller.
 A $300 + $25 buy‑in (or as little as $5 + $0.50 via qualifiers) gets you into the action with substantial reward potential.

-- Turbo Tournaments: For those who crave fast-paced poker, Turbo Tournaments deliver—including Hyper‑Turbo and Super‑Turbo formats.
+- Turbo Tournaments: Players looking for faster structures can join Turbo events, Turbo Tournaments deliver—including Hyper‑Turbo and Super‑Turbo formats.
 Blinds escalate every 2–6 minutes and various starting chip stacks are available to suit different play styles.

 - Knockout (PKO & Mystery Knockout) Tournaments: Go after bounties in Knockout Tournaments, where eliminating players nets you cash directly.
 Look out for Progressive Knockouts (PKO) and the Mystery Knockout (MKO) formats featuring increasing bounties and surprising rewards.